liamwalsh1980/Milestone-Project-2/README.md

 #### All pages
 * Text Logo at the top left of the header which is also a link to the homepage
 * A navigation menu bar at the top right of the header which shows page links to all pages accept for the answers.html page.
 * Five icon links to social media sites i.e. facebook, instagram, twitter, spotify and youtube.
-* Copyright text
+* Copyright text.

 #### Homepage
-* A main header - Welcome to The Euro Football Quiz
+* A main header - Welcome to The Euro Football Quiz.
-* Hero image of a football stadium
+* Hero image of a football stadium.
-* Timeline sub header
+* Timeline sub header.
-* Timeline of key moments in history of the tournament
+* Timeline of key moments in history of the tournament.
-* A 'find out more' link button to move to the next page - tournaments.html
+* A 'find out more' link button to move to the next page - tournaments.html.

 #### Tournaments page
-* A sub header - 'The History, Trophy, Hosts, and Future Tournaments'
+* A sub header - 'The History, Trophy, Hosts, and Future Tournaments'.
-* Official Euro 2020 logo
+* Official Euro 2020 logo.
-* Four paragraphs of content about the football tournament
+* Four paragraphs of content about the football tournament.
-* Six paragraphs of content about the history of tournaments
+* Six paragraphs of content about the history of tournaments.
-* An image of the official trophy
+* An image of the official trophy.
-* Media clip supported by youtube of all the tournaments winners
+* Media clip supported by youtube of all the tournaments winners.
-* Sub header with a list of cities thats hosting Euro 2020
+* Sub header with a list of cities thats hosting Euro 2020.
-* Google map with markers showing where the cities are in Europe based on the list mentioned
+* Google map with markers showing where the cities are in Europe based on the list mentioned.
-* Sub header referencing future tournaments
+* Sub header referencing future tournaments.
-* Two short paragraphs referencing 2024 and 2028 tournaments
+* Two short paragraphs referencing 2024 and 2028 tournaments.
-* A 'take the quiz' link button to move to the next page - quiz.html
+* A 'take the quiz' link button to move to the next page - quiz.html.

 #### Quiz page
-* A sub header - 'The Quiz'
+* A sub header - 'The Quiz'.
-* Six questions with 3 multible choice answers
+* Six questions with 3 multible choice answers.
-* All questions come with a image clue
+* All questions come with a image clue.
 * A 'SEE YOUR SCORE' button to click on which does the following: -
-    - reveal the users score
+    - reveal the users score.
-    - reveal an 'ANSWERS' button which takes the user to a hidden webpage - answers.html
+    - reveal an 'ANSWERS' button which takes the user to a hidden webpage - answers.html.
-    - reveal a "TRY AGAIN' button which restarts the quiz from the beginning
+    - reveal a "TRY AGAIN' button which restarts the quiz from the beginning.
-    - reveal a 'Leave feedback' button which takes the user to the feedback.html page
+    - reveal a 'Leave feedback' button which takes the user to the feedback.html page.

 #### Feedback page
-* A sub header - 'Give your feedback'
+* A sub header - 'Give your feedback'.
+* Feedback form for users to complete - name, email and feedback.
+* 'Leave feedback' button to submit feedback.
+* If information is missing when the form is submitted the user will see a error message - 'Please fill in this field'.
+* Upon successfully submitting the feedback form the user will receive the following message - 'Thank you for your feedback {name}.
+We hope you enjoyed the quiz!'.
+* If the form is submitted with all fields completed but doesn't deliver properly the user will see the following message - 'Sorry {name} something went wrong.
+Please try submitting your feedback again!'.
+* In the message box the user will need to click the 'close' button at the bottom right which will close the message and reset the fields in the form.

 #### Answers page
+* A sub header - 'The Answers'.
+* The same six questions from the quiz.html page with the correct answer nuttons shown in orange.
+* All questions with the answers come with a image clue for reference.
+* A 'TRY AGAIN' button to click on to try the quiz again.
+* A 'Leave feedback' button which takes the user to the feedback.html page

+### Features Left to Implement
+* More questions in the form of catergories based on each EUROS tournament.
+* More questions randomly chosen using a Javascript loop with the random method.
+* Live chat facility for fans to talk to each other
+* A news page giving fans up to date information about players fitness etc.

 ## Technology Used